 Anxiety

-Serotonin is produced by certain cells in the gut called enterochromaffin cells (EC).
-This cell type has receptors that respond to serotonin, so when serotonin is released into the blood stream, it binds to these receptors.
-This triggers a chain reaction that results in more serotonin being released.
+Certain cells in the gut, called enterochromaffin cells (EC), produce serotonin.
+These cells have receptors that respond to serotonin.
+When released into the bloodstream, serotonin binds to these receptors, initiating a chain reaction that results in the release of more serotonin.

 Sleep

-Serotonin is also involved in the regulation of sleep.
+Serotonin also plays a role in regulating sleep.
 Serotonin levels fall during sleep, causing us to wake up feeling refreshed.
-We won't feel as rested at night if we don't produce enough serotonin during the day.
+We won’t feel as rested at night if we don’t produce enough serotonin during the day.

 Memory